Nexon slips after Tokyo IPO, may sting Zynga debut

 Deutsche Bank initiated coverage of Nexon with a 'hold' rating and a target price of 1,400 yen.

-(Additional reporting by Mari Saito, Hirotoshi Sugiyama and Hideyuki Sano; Editing by Ian Geoghegan)
+(Additional reporting by Liana B. Baker in New York, Mari Saito, Hirotoshi Sugiyama and Hideyuki Sano; Editing by Ian Geoghegan, Dave Zimmerman)